scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
-Master - Added tooltip for failed SLAs if you hover over the column header.
+Master - Fixed an issue with the agent survey that could occur when a post chat survey did not have an agent tied to it.

 * Version 1.0
  * Initial Release